HwWobbe/Wip-tasks/README.md

 Author notes:

-- Build this short file to support the proiposal to build a shared DataDictionary that includes NameSpace capabilities.
+- Build this short file to support the proposal to build a shared DataDictionary that includes NameSpace capabilities.
   - ...
 - create a separate page for this Postal Codes information
   - add a destination link to this README file